PRAkTIKal24/PHAZE/PHAZE_PLOTTING_INTEGRATION_PLAN_c4s.md

 - [ ] Plot generation completes in reasonable time

 ### 7.3 Quality Requirements
-- [ ] Comprehensive test coverage (>90%)
+- [ ] Comprehensive test coverage (>60%)
 - [ ] Clear documentation and examples
 - [ ] Consistent API design
 - [ ] Backward compatibility maintained

-## 8. Timeline and Milestones 📅

-### Week 1: Core Infrastructure
-- [ ] Day 1-2: Implement base plotting architecture
-- [ ] Day 3-4: Create plot configuration and styling system
-- [ ] Day 5: Statistical utilities and validation

-### Week 2: Component Plotters
-- [ ] Day 1-2: Fingerprinting and crypto plotters
-- [ ] Day 3-4: zkML framework plotters
-- [ ] Day 5: Model architecture plotters

-### Week 3: Integration and Testing
-- [ ] Day 1-2: CLI integration and validation
-- [ ] Day 3-4: Comprehensive testing suite
-- [ ] Day 5: Performance optimization

-### Week 4: Documentation and Polish
-- [ ] Day 1-2: Examples and documentation
-- [ ] Day 3-4: Plot gallery and tutorials
-- [ ] Day 5: Final testing and release preparation

-## 9. Risk Assessment and Mitigation 🚨

-### High Risk Items
-- **Statistical Validity:** Ensure proper statistical analysis
-  - *Mitigation:* Collaborate with statistics expert, use established libraries
-- **Performance Impact:** Plotting shouldn't slow down benchmarking significantly
-  - *Mitigation:* Profile early, optimize data structures, parallel processing
-- **Framework Compatibility:** Some zkML frameworks may have integration issues
-  - *Mitigation:* Graceful error handling, mock implementations for testing

-### Medium Risk Items
-- **Publication Standards:** Plots must meet academic publication quality
-  - *Mitigation:* Research journal requirements early, create style templates
-- **Cross-Platform Compatibility:** Ensure plots work on different systems
-  - *Mitigation:* Test on multiple platforms, use cross-platform libraries

-## 10. Next Steps 🎯
+## 8. Next Steps 🎯

 ### Immediate Actions Needed:
-1. **Review and approve this plan** - Please provide feedback on priorities and clarifications
+1. **Review and approve this plan** - Please provide feedback on priorities and clarifications - this is the approved plan now with added comments
-2. **Answer clarification questions** - Especially regarding algorithm variants and requirements
+2. **Answer clarification questions** - Especially regarding algorithm variants and requirements - answered inline
-3. **Approve implementation phases** - Confirm priority ordering and timeline
-4. **Set up development branch** - Create feature branch for plotting implementation

-### Implementation Start:
-Once approved, I will begin with Phase 1 (Core Infrastructure) and create a proof-of-concept fingerprinting plotter to validate the architecture.

----

 **Please review this plan and provide feedback, especially on the clarification questions.
 You can edit this document directly or provide comments for any changes needed.**